althetinkerer/althetinkerer.github.io/_posts/2019-2-6-Hello-World.md

 Effective Data Management<br>
 Getting reliable instrumentation is THE most critical thing a 1st data person does.
 It is an endless journey, from picking frameworks (multiple) to collect system and user data, making sure engineers learn how to implement things without counting errors (which are so easy to make), making sure the databases and logs are doing the Right Thing, and making sure you’re counting what you think you’re counting.

+My Love for football & technology<br>
+I have an insatiable love for football and technology.
+So much so it fuels me to develop better coaching process to drive teams toward success.

 -----------------------------------------------------------------
 <h3>Career</h3>
 <br>